tnfy-link/backend/README.md

   - [🤝 Contributing](#-contributing)
   - [📄 License](#-license)

-A high-performance URL shortener service built with Go, using modern technologies and best practices.
+The backend of a high-performance URL shortener service built with Go, using modern technologies and best practices.
 This service provides fast and reliable URL shortening capabilities with Redis-based storage.

 ## 🚀 Features